|Living with Adult ADHD||ADHD in Women||Apps & Tools|

 |Give a Gift|

-"My 11-year-old son became withdrawn and fidgety on Ritalin, so I took him off it for the summer.
-What alternatives will help him focus and follow directions when he returns to school in the fall?"
+"My son became withdrawn and fidgety on Ritalin, so we decided to take him off it.
+What alternatives will help him focus?"

 Ritalin can cause an increase in obsessive-compulsive type behaviors.
 If the dose is too high, it can cause the patient to act withdrawn or flat.
 I agree that another medication plan might be tried.